desilinguist/paraquery/README.md

 `index final-para-grammar-sorted.gz`
  - If a `.paradb` file in the current directory, `paraquery` will automatically attach it and output a message when starting up.
 Otherwise, the path to the `.paradb` file must be provided as an argument.

-Once you have a database loaded up, you can use the following commands to explore and examine the paraphrases:
+Once you have a database loaded up, you can use all the commands that ParaQuery supports.
+Please read the detailed [user manual](https://github.com/desilinguist/paraquery/blob/master/manual.md) for a detailed explanation of how to use ParaQuery.

-- `show` : query database for paraphrase pairs with specific properties, e.g., to get all paraphrases with a probability score less than 0.1 for the word "man", use the query
-`show source = "man" and prob < 0.1`.
-- `examine`: show results as with the `show` command but also explain why each result exists by showing what pivots were used to generate it.
-- `analyze`: analyze paraphrases rules in terms of how useful they for a given text from a given domain.

-The following [paper](http://desilinguist.org/pdf/demo2013.pdf) explains and illustrates the commands in detail.

 Acknowledgments
 -----